occ4sion/Data-science-way/README.md

 # My way in AI

+> As a general rule in ML, if the cross-validated accuracy is higher than you’d have expected, chances are your model is cheating somewhere.
+>
+> © Real-world machine learning (Henrik Brink, Joseph Richards, and Mark Fetherolf)

 ### Repository structure
 - math -- mathematical disciplines for data science
 - techniques -- machine learning libraries and tools